 View it on Amazon: $56.29*

-The Stanley Fatmax SL10LEDS 10W LED rechargeable spotlight is capable of holding its charge for up to 12 months at a time.
-The spotlight can be switched between two brightness settings of high power and low power.
-The spotlight’s runtime on high power, at approximately 2200 lumens, can last for up to 1 hour.
+The Stanley Fatmax SL10LEDS rechargeable spotlight led is capable of holding its charge for up to 12 months at a time.
+This model can be switched between two brightness settings of high power and low power.
+The runtime on high power, at approximately 2200 lumens, can last for up to 1 hour.
 The maximum runtime for low power, at 700 lumens, is 7 hours.

-Overall, the SL10LEDS is a highly dependable spotlight that serves owners with powerful and consistent light output.
-The spotlight requires just one rechargeable Lithium ion battery in order to operate.
+Overall, the SL10LEDS is a highly dependable portable light that serves owners with a powerful and consistent light output.
+The light requires just one rechargeable Lithium ion battery in order to operate.

-If necessary, the spotlight can run with the 12V cord alone.
-As the spotlight uses Lithium-ion batteries, regular charging is strongly advised; however, owners should refrain from keeping the batteries in a constant state of charge when they are already at full capacity, as this could potentially lead to overheating and create a fire hazard.
+If necessary, the light can run with the 12V cord alone.
+It uses Lithium-ion batteries, regular charging is strongly advised; however, owners should refrain from keeping the batteries in a constant state of charge when they are already at full capacity, as this could potentially lead to overheating and create a fire hazard.
 Customers should be advised that the battery cannot be replaced, and there are no user-serviceable parts.

-The spotlight comes with a 12V cord, 9W charger, and a car charger included.
-The inside clear lens has a diameter of 3″, and the outer ring's diameter is 3.5″.
+This model comes with a 12V cord, 9W charger, and a car charger included.
+The inside clear lens has a diameter of 3", and the outer ring's diameter is 3.5".
 There is an integral stand on the light's top, which does not lock but can still be used for holding the light stable at any specific angle that the owner wants.

-In one testimony, an owner of the spotlight began their testimony by noting that they owned a 5-acre lot.
-The owner needed a spotlight in order to get a good look at their yard during the low visibility of the night.
+In one testimony, an owner of the light began their testimony by noting that they owned a 5-acre lot.
+The owner needed a high powered light in order to get a good look at their yard during the low visibility of the night.
 The owner had been using a rechargeable Makita flashlight that had been included with either screwdriver and drill set, but it wasn't bright enough to locate their dog at a 300-foot distance.

 The owner decided to purchase the SL10LEDS light about seven hours before sunset.
 The initial charge time was about 6 hours long, but the owner found that it was very much worth the wait regardless.
 The owner reported that the light was bright enough to illuminate trees as far away as 850 feet away, though they preferred to use the dim light setting for viewing objects up close.